(serves 6-8 )

 - Isn’t Miso Japanese?
 What’s it doing in a French soup?
 Trust me, Miso goes really well with onions.
 If you have never used it before, check out my post on Miso Paste.

 - Why aren’t I using French wine?
-I prefer port because it’s fortified and it brings out the sweetness of the onions.
+I prefer sherry as it brings out the sweetness of the onions.

 - If you can’t find Gruyere, either Raclette or Emmental are good alternatives.
 For further details, refer to my Cheese Page.